rwieruch/blog_robinwieruch_content/blog/the-road-to-react-with-firebase-book/index.md

 author: ""
 ---

-Today, I am thrilled to announce [The Road to React with Firebase](https://roadtoreact.com/course-details?courseId=THE_ROAD_TO_REACT_WITH_FIREBASE), my book that started as a tutorial in 2017 and has evolved into course material.
+Today, I am thrilled to announce [The Road to Firebase](https://roadtofirebase.com), my book that started as a tutorial in 2017 and has evolved into course material.
 The tutorial has been one of the most-read and well-received articles on my website, and this gave me the idea to add enough content to make a complete volume.

 Perhaps the best thing about the book is that I **release it for free**.
 I think everyone should have the chance to learn Firebase.
 Because I self-published it, I can update the PDF, EPUB, or MOBI versions as often as possible, and I can keep the e-book versions in a state of constant improvement.

 The book walks you through building a full-blown application with **advanced React** and Firebase.
 Firebase enables you to build full-stack applications without worrying about the backend.
 You will learn how to setup a register, login and logout mechanism in React with Firebase, how to access the application with Facebook and Google, and how to manage your data in the Firebase database.

-{{% package_box "The Road to React with Firebase" "Your journey to master web applications with a minimal tech stack to get you started with your business and MVPs."
-"Get the Book" "img/page/the-road-to-react-with-firebase-book.jpg" "https://roadtoreact.com/course-details?courseId=THE_ROAD_TO_REACT_WITH_FIREBASE" %}}
+{{% package_box "The Road to Firebase" "Your journey to master web applications with a minimal tech stack to get you started with your business and MVPs."
+"Get the Book" "img/page/the-road-to-react-with-firebase-book.jpg" "https://roadtofirebase.com" %}}

-I wrote the The Road to React with Firebase over the last two years.
+I wrote the The Road to Firebase over the last two years.
 During this time, I came to understand the practical genius of Firebase, and how it dramatically reduces the tech stack to focus on getting sh*t done.
 Once you have set up your starter kit project -- that's what we are going to do together in this book -- you are ready to iterate fast on your personal ideas.
 There is no need to complicate things by adding backend application with a database to your frontend application, because Firebase takes care of it.

 I have been using React and Firebase as minimal tech stack for a while.
 Just these two applications power my business applications, and I heard several success stories from readers who used my tutorials as a foundation to power their own businesses.
 I wanted to pass on what I had learned about minimal tech stacks to a wider audience.